bcgov/EPIC.search/documentation/DATAFLOW.md

 ## Data Source and Public Access

-> **Note**: All data processed by EPIC.search originates from publicly available sources, though access methods are secured:
+> **Note**: All data processed by EPIC.search originates from publicly available sources, though storage and access methods are secured:
 > - BC EPIC (Environmental Assessment Office) public API
-> - S3 storage containing publicly available EPIC documents (accessed via secure credentials)
+> - BC Government S3 storage containing copies of publicly available EPIC documents
+>   - S3 storage is secured and requires authenticated access
-> - While all document content is public, access to storage systems is properly secured
+>   - While documents are publicly available through BC websites, storage access is restricted
+> - All storage systems and APIs require proper authentication
 > - No private or restricted data is used in this system